THE PORT CITY INTERNSHIP

 Weekly Intern Hours:

-Internship hours would depend on the person’s availability and their skillset.
+7-12 ministry hours per week will depend on the person’s availability and their skillset.

 Intern Role: